andrewnicols/moodle-local_usertours/README.md

    folder.
 1. login to your Moodle site, login as administrator, and click on the 'Notifications' link under 'Site administration'.
+1. View your tours by navigating to 'Site administration' -> Appearance -> User tours

 ## Sharing is caring